 One step that is different for helping with hyperopia is blinking.
 Yes, blinking!
 You may be thinking ‘but I blink all the time’.
 Without realizing it, most people reduce the number of times they blink per minute when they are working on computers.
 Make a conscious effort to increase the number of times you blink.
 Placing a note on your computer may help remind you.
 Or, set a timer for 20 minutes and spend a solid minute blinking when it goes off.
 This will refresh your eyes and help fend off hyperopia.

+Here’s another reason to pay attention to your family’s eye health.
 The eye condition macular degeneration, which means the macula degenerates and decreases the ability to see clearly, is more common among people over the age of 50.
 However, macular degeneration is starting to show up earlier in life.
 Also, everyone who has a family history of macular degeneration is at a greater risk of developing it.
 Another risk factor that increases a person’s risk for macular degeneration is smoking, or even just living with a smoker.

 To prevent macular degeneration, the most effective natural method is dietary changes to include more vitamins and minerals.
 Adding antioxidants to your diet is the best way to prevent macular degeneration from occurring.
 A good way to clearly understand what vitamins and minerals are most important for eye health is to check out the 17 recommended vitamins, minerals, and herbal supplements we mentioned above.

 Astigmatism comes in two forms: one is hereditary, while the other one develops from damage to the eye.
 This eye condition is the irregular shape of the cornea which results in blurry vision.
 Both types can be helped without requiring a person to get corrective lenses or surgery.